MuseumAPI/AmericanWatercolors/Content/home.md

 ## General Bibliography on American Watercolor

-The selected bibliography that appears in American Watercolor in the Age of Homer and Sargent—including surveys, monographic studies, technical analyses, and museum collections catalogues focusing on American watercolor—can be downloaded here.
+The selected bibliography that appears in American Watercolor in the Age of Homer and Sargent—including surveys, monographic studies, technical analyses, and museum collections catalogues focusing on American watercolor—can be downloaded here<sup id="1">[1](#f1)</sup>.

-[1.
-“Selected Bibliography,” from American Watercolor in the Age of Homer and Sargent]
-Citation:
-“Selected Bibliography.”
-In American Watercolor in the Age of Homer and Sargent, by Kathleen A. Foster, pp. 467–74.
-Philadelphia: Philadelphia Museum of Art in association with Yale University Press, 2017.

 ## Bibliography of Periodical Literature on American Watercolor, c.
 1860–1925